batogov/cat-breeds-classifier/README.md

 Since this neural network is able to work only with images in jpeg format, then it was necessary to delete all images of other formats.
 For finding and deleting such files (e.g. gif files that were renamed to jpeg) is used *check_file_extension.py* script.

-## Обучение
+## Transfer learning

-To start the process of transfer learning the network is used bash script *train.sh*. В этом файле необходимо указать путь до файла *retrain.py* из *examples/image_retraining* репозитория библиотеки tensorflow, пути до изображений, служебных файлов и количество итераций обучения.
+To start the process of transfer learning the network is used bash script *train.sh*.
+In this file, you must specify the path to the file *examples/image_retraining/retrain.py* form the tensorflow repository, the path to images and service files, and the number of training iterations.

 ## Prediction